DanielMazurkiewicz/WebAI/README.md

 const ai = new WebAI.NeuralNetwork({ // simple NN example object
   // when no object provided to constructor or missing properties, defaults should be assumed
-  domain: 'core',     // can be skipped because it is default domain
+  domain: 'core',     // can be skipped because it is default domain, if given domain is not supported then
+                      // throws error

-  dataType: 'fp16',   //default data type could be fp32
+  dataType: 'fp16',   // default data type could be fp32, if given datatype is not supported then throws error
+  minMops: 300,       // optional field, if provided informs Javascript about expected "millions of operations per second"
+                      //  on given data type (helps to determine hardware device to run NN)
   activation: "tanh", // available options: identity, binary, tanh, isrlu, relu, elu, softclip, sin, sinc, gauss
                       // see https://www.wikiwand.com/en/Activation_function